Camping Near Lumber River State Park

 What are the camping fees in Lumber River State Park?

 At Lumber River State Park, camping fees are very reasonable compared to other North Carolina state parks.
-The primitive camping sites cost $15 per night, which includes access to basic amenities like fire rings and picnic tables.
-Group camping areas, which can accommodate up to 25 people, are available for $40 per night.
+The primitive camping sites cost $15 per night, which includes access to basic amenities such as fire rings and picnic tables.
+Group camping areas are available for $40 per night and can accommodate up to 25 people, making them an excellent value for larger gatherings or organized outdoor events.